Work

 "But remember the Lord your God, for it is He who gives you the ability to produce wealth, and so confirms His covenant, which He swore to your ancestors."

-Understanding: Wealth is a gift from God, who provides us with the ability to work and prosper.
+In plain words: Wealth is a gift from God, who provides us with the ability to work and prosper.

 Questions people ask about this topic